Reproduction and Surplus

 I. Reproduction and Coordination

 The previous chapter defined an economy as a system organised around the reproduction of labour and the conditions required for labour to occur again.
+At its most abstract level, this process forms a recursive loop:

 Labour → Commodity → Exchange → Money → Reproduction of labour

-In principle, such a system could operate through simple reproduction.
-Each cycle of production would generate exactly the resources required for the next cycle and no more.
+In principle, such a system could operate through simple reproduction, where each cycle of production generates exactly the resources required for the next cycle and no more.
+However, once production is mediated through exchange and coordination extends across time and sectors, such a perfectly balanced system becomes extremely difficult to sustain.

 II.
 The Limits of Simple Reproduction

 Simple reproduction assumes that all sectors of the economy produce exactly the quantities required to sustain the next round of production.
+This requires extremely precise coordination, since producers would need to know how much labour will be needed in each sector, how much output must be produced, and how resources should be distributed across time.

 III.
 Surplus as a Coordination Margin